thlucas1/homeassistant_blueprints/spotifyplus/spotifyplus_play_playlist_with_shuffle.md

 # How It Works

-The `set_shuffle` service is called on the specified SpotifyPlus media player to enable shuffle mode.
+The `media_player.set_shuffle` service is called on the specified SpotifyPlus media player to enable shuffle mode.

-The `play_media` service is called on the specified SpotifyPlus media player to start play of the specified Spotify playlist URI.
+The `media_player.play_media` service is then called on the specified SpotifyPlus media player to start play of the specified Spotify playlist URI.

 # Import Blueprint